Hesdy Gerges: Drug-trafficking conviction

-On February 15, 2011, Hesdy Gerges was arrested in Amsterdam under suspicion of being part of a drug deal involving 128 kg of cocaine.
+On February 15, 2011, Gerges was arrested in Amsterdam under suspicion of being part of a drug deal involving 128 kg of cocaine.

 His half-brother was arrested May 2010 in a warehouse in Belgium that contained 128 kg of cocaine.
-Hesdy was already out of the picture in the investigation of 2010, but for some reason the investigation had stalled and he was put back in the picture on February 15, 2011.
-There was no cocaine or any weapons found in Hesdy residence.
-His trainer, Thom Harinck spoke with the Dutch Metro News on February 21, and outright said, "Hesdy has been framed.
+Gerges was already out of the picture in the investigation of 2010, but for some reason the investigation had stalled and he was put back in the picture on February 15, 2011.
+No cocaine or weapons were found in the residence.
+His trainer, Thom Harinck, spoke with the Dutch Metro News on February 21, and outright said, "Hesdy has been framed.
 He wakes up at 7:30, at 10:00am he trains with me, rests in the afternoon, then in the evening does strength and conditioning and is in bed by 10:00 PM.
 I cannot imagine that he still would have time for things like this."

-On February 25, 2011, Hesdy Gerges was released from Belgium police.
+On February 25, 2011, Gerges was released by Belgium police.

-At the beginning of May 2011, Hesdy was extradited to Belgium to be dealt with as the Belgian authorities suspected that the trafficking ring was going through Belgium.
-On May 13, 2011, Hesdy was released again and stays with his claim that he is 100% innocent."
+At the beginning of May 2011, Gerges was extradited to Belgium to be dealt with as the Belgian authorities suspected that the trafficking ring was going through Belgium.
+On May 13, 2011, he was released again and stays with his claim that he is 100% innocent."

 At a later trial Gerges was convicted and sentenced to 54 months in prison for drug-trafficking, but didn't have to do any jail time on the condition that he wouldn't commit a crime in Belgium over the next five years.

 Doping suspension

-On April 20, 2019, it was announced that Gerges failed a drug test prior to Glory 51: Rotterdam.
+On April 20, 2019, it was announced that Gerges had failed a drug test prior to Glory 51: Rotterdam.
 He was issued with an official reprimand.
 Badr Hari, who faced Gerges at the event, also failed the drug test and was issued with a 19-month suspension after tests on samples provided indicated a violation of Doping Autoriteit Netherlands rules regarding prohibited substances for competitive athletes.